 The tradition of calling it a hat tournament, probably came from the early days when a group of friends could put their names on paper in an actual hat, draw it back out at random to form teams, and still end up with fairly balanced competition.

 The modern hat is a little more complicated.
 The sport is growing at different rates in different places, which could lead to big gaps between experienced and novice players when they all get together in one place.
 Organisers want to balance the tournament teams’ average skill, height and speed, because if one team dominates from start to finish (or completely falls flat), it’s not very enjoyable for the rest.

 Getting the balance right requires knowledge, experience, some magic and a great deal of luck as the entire process, especially players rating themselves, is almost entirely subjective.

 At the end of the day you have to work with the hand you’re dealt and part of the hat tournament is the chance to learn – be it learning to motivate your unskilled teammate, learning how to play in 32ºC heat, or learning how to open your gullet during boat races so as to not let your team down, learning there will be.

 And all of this learning is awesome to watch, especially if you have a basic understanding of what you’re seeing.

 Even if you know nothing about Ultimate, just watching the sheer athleticism of the participants as they jump, go horizontal or stretch impossibly to get the disc, is an awesome sight.

-So, if a player or not, you happen to be in in Kota Kinabalu around March 2017, do drop by Sukma Fields (sort of part of Likas Stadium, but not really – behind Wisma Wanita / Green Connection) where the Borneo Headhunters Hat takes place.
+So, if a player or not, you happen to be in in Kota Kinabalu around the date of the next Borneo Headhunters Hat, do drop by Sukma Fields (sort of part of Likas Stadium, but not really – behind Wisma Wanita / Green Connection) where it usually takes takes place.